threalwinky/threalwinky.github.io/content/post/reverse-proxy-bypass/index.md

 When using HTTP/1.1, we will send each request individually.
 So now what we can do ?

-We can upgrade the connection to HTTP/2 so that the tunnal between client and backend opens and `/flag` can be sent after the first request sent.
-Moreover, it also bypasses the reverse proxy.
+We can upgrade the connection to HTTP/2 so that the tunnal between client and backend opens and `/flag` can be sent after using HTTP/2 multiplexing.
+So that, it also bypasses the reverse proxy.

 ![image](https://hackmd.io/_uploads/HJ7NBfxale.png)